Dolgubon/LibLazyCrafting/README.md

 ### See reference section at the end for info on LLC Event names, what the reference parameter is, what the request table is, and what an Item ID is
 The reference section also contains some useful information about the game's API.

+### interactionTable:CraftAllItems()
+If you are using autocraft = false, calling this function will cause all queued items to be crafted

+### InteractionTable:craftItem(*int station, int optionalPosition*)
+If you are using autocraft = false, this will let you specify queued items to be crafted.
+* station*: Crafting station to craft items for
+* optionalPosition*: The position of the request you want to craft in the queue, not the reference given.

 ## Smithing
 Functions available: